 2. What is Quartz Used For?

-Quartz sand is extensively used in the glassmaking industry to make different types of glass, such as fiberglass, flat plate, and container glass.
-The hardness of quartz makes it an extremely suitable material for use as an abrasive.
-It is thus used in sand blasting, grinding media, and other related processes.
-Quartz sand is also used as foundry sand for preparing the molds and cores of foundry work.
-This substance is also used in the petroleum industry in sand slurries for hydraulic fracturing processes, as well as in the rubber and paint manufacture industries as a filler.
+Quartz can be used both as a building material and as a decoration.Quartz sand is extensively used in the glassmaking industry to make different types of glass, such as fiberglass, flat plate, and container glass.
+Quartz is also used in foundry work.
+Quartz can find uses in the petroleum, rubber, and paint industries.
 The railroad and mining industries also utilize quartz sands for traction purposes.
-Quartz crystals are used in sophisticated electronic equipments like cell phones, watches, and television sets.
-Amethyst and rose quartz are especially prized quartz varieties which are used as semi-precious gemstones.
+Quartz crystals are used to build electronics like cell phones, watches, and televisions.
+Amethyst and rose quartz are especially prized quartz varieties that are used as semi-precious gemstones.

 1. Largest Producers of Quartz

 Quartz deposits are found in many countries across the world.
 Arkansas, in the United States, and Brazil are the largest producers of natural quartz in the world.
 Natural quartz crystals are usually accompanied by a high degree of physical and chemical impurities, and therefore require extensive processing in order to produce quartz that is suitable for use in electronics.
 High-grade quartz crystals are often manufactured in laboratories where it is refered to as "cultured quartz".
 "Lascas'" are seed crystals required for the growth of cultured quartz.
 Lascas are produced in Brazil, Canada, Germany.
 China, Venezuela, and South Africa.

 What is Quartz?